What should I actually do with my Driving Licence in Spain?

 IF YOU ARE A RESIDENT

 Although this is a voluntary procedure, there are some cases in which you are forced to exchange or renew your driving licence, depending on what type of driving licence you have.
-At any event, and this is very important, you will be forced to exchange your driving licence in Spain after 2 years of obtaining your residence card in Spain.
+At any event, and this is very important, you will be forced to exchange your driving licence in Spain after 2 years of obtaining your residence card in Spain under the following cases (please read below).

 Please just ignore all false or misleading information from old databases and rumours stating you have to exchange your driving licence after 6 months or anything similar.

-As per Article 15, passage 4 of the Spanish Regulation General Drivers, it is also obligatory for resident drivers to reestablish their EU/EEA driving licenses whose legitimacy is:
+As per Article 15, passage 4 of the Spanish Regulation General Drivers, it is also obligatory for resident drivers to reestablish their EU/EEA driving licenses after 2 years of residency, if:

 If you are just visiting Spain or you are not registered as an EU citizen living in Spain, just be sure you have a valid driving licence to drive in Spain.

-Instead, if you are a resident in Spain, you should register (not exchange) your driving licence once you become a resident in Spain, and you are forced to exchange it after 2 years living in Spain, in compliance with European Laws.
+Instead, if you are a resident in Spain, you should register (not exchange) your driving licence once you become a resident in Spain, and you are forced to exchange (or rather renew) it after 2 years living in Spain under any of the circumstances above, in compliance with European Laws.